Tutorial 3 - Threads, mutexes and signals #

 }

-Once again all thread input data is passed as pointer to the structure (Thrower_t), treads results modify bins array ( pointer in the same structure), no global variables used.
+Once again, all thread input data is passed as pointer to the structure thrower_args_t, treads results modify bins array (

 In this code two mutexes protect two counters and an array of mutexes protects the bins’ array (one mutex for every cell in the array).
 In total we have BIN_COUNT+2 mutexes.